 An abuse by clergy lawsuit claims that a person suffered sexual abuse at the hands of a priest or other clergy.
 Attorney David P. Matthews has been prosecuting priest sex abuse cases since 2004.
-If you were sexually abused by a Catholic priest or another trusted elder, contact our law firm for a free, confidential consultation regarding a potential civil lawsuit.
+If you were sexually abused by a Catholic priest or another trusted elder, contact our law firm for a free, confidential case consultation regarding a potential civil lawsuit.

 Pennsylvania Priests Abused 1,000+ Kids